 The district has developed a comprehensive emergency plan in conjunction with the Galt Police and Fire Departments, which describes specific procedures for all types of emergencies.
 The plan is updated every fall and spring.
 An "Emergency Handbook", kept in the office, outlines the plan of action for emergencies such as earthquakes, fires, floods and chemical spills.
-School sites have an evacuation plan, as well as an emergency phone tree, in place should they be needed.
-Emergency drills are conducted regularly.
+School sites have an evacuation plan and emergency drills are conducted regularly.
 Periodic, random school safety inspections are conducted by the Schools Insurance Authority of Sacramento County.
+All gates remain locked though out the school day with admittance to the campus only though the main office.
 Visitors to the campus are required to check in and out at the office to receive a badge.
 Parents are encouraged to volunteer on campus.